 The 'master' of the 'house' takes a bit of parsley or some other bullsh and dips it in some salt water and distributes it to everyone at the table.
-Before eating the parsley, say this prayer:
+Before eating the parsley, say this prayer while hanging one's head.